J-CF-Leung/Study_Vault/Physics/Thermal Physics/Thermodynamics.md

 >
 >path-dependent infinitesimal change denoted by $\delta$

+>[!quote]
+>"Thermodynamics is the only physical theory of universal content
+which, within the framework of the applicability of its basic concepts, I
+am convinced will never be overthrown."
+>-Albert Einstein

 # Fundamentals
 For a system with an enormous number of particles, and thus, degrees of freedom, there is an immeasurable number of *microstates*

 For thermodynamics to work, 2 fundamental suppositions must be made:
-1. After a sufficiently long time, the initial conditions become irrelevant as particles redistribute energy and momentum until equilibrium is reached
+1. After a sufficiently long time, the _initial conditions become irrelevant_ as particles redistribute energy and momentum until equilibrium is reached
 2. For a system in equilibrium, all possible microstates are equally likely -[[Fundamental principles of statistical mechanics#The equal probabilities postulate]]

-- A *macrostate* is defined by the bulk properties of the system, and incorporates many microstates
+- A *macrostate* is defined by the _bulk properties_ of the system, and incorporates many microstates
 		- The probability of a particular microstate, given a macrostate is governed by the [[Fundamental principles of statistical mechanics#The statistical distribution function|statistical distribution function]]
 - Macrostates are described by thermodynamic variables such as $U, N, V, S, T, p, \mu$
 - Macrostates with energy more or less equally shared among particles become way more likely